-This living story improves over time.
+This ‘Living Story‘ gets better and takes even better shape over time.
 The spread becomes more even, smoother and connected.

-You can dip in and out of the various porals [episodes] at your fancy.
+You can dip in and out of the various portals [episodes] at your fancy.

 When the various numbered portals open up, on the right side is a search button.

 If you enter ‘Heinz ’, up will appear portals where Heinz Jacobius, a German refugee, appears.

 Entering ‘Heinz’ gets you all portals where he appears.

 If you enter ‘Russel’ or ‘Russel Ward’, up will appear portals where Russel, an Australian historian, appears.